H&M GROUP PRIVACY NOTICE

 The H&M Group manifests its commitment to privacy and data protection by embracing the following principles.

-H&M uses personal data lawfully, fairly and in a transparent manner.
+H&M uses personal data lawfully, fairly, correctly and in a transparent manner.

 H&M collects no more personal data than necessary, and only for a legitimate purpose.